Bexley High School: Band program

-There are over 100 students in the band program at the school.

 Marching Band

-High School Band consists of three separate fields of study starting with the Marching Band during the football season which begins in the summer.
-For one week, students come together to begin to learn the music as well as the marching for each song.
-Marching Band is a Co-Curricular Board of Education-supported class, which follows district policies and students receive a grade.
+Bexley High School Marching Pride is a show-style marching band that excels in entertaining a crowd, performs pop, rock, funk, and blues music at sports events, community parades, as well as public concerts throughout the year.
+The Marching Pride has performed at the Outback Bowl game, Walt Disney Magic Kingdom, Walt Disney Epcot, Chicago, IL, University of Cincinnati, and Honolulu, Hawaii at Pearl Harbor.

 Concert Band

 Concert Band begins at the conclusion of the football season.
 The students are split into two bands for the Concert Band Season - Symphonic Band and Prism.
 Concerts are graded performances, including OMEA Contests, and opportunities for OMEA Solo and Ensemble.
 The Concert Band is a Co-Curricular, Board of Education-supported class where students receive a grade and credit for participation.

 Pep Band

 Pep Band, considered an extension of the Marching Band, is an opportunity to perform for men's and women's home varsity basketball games.
 It is a volunteer band composed of students from the school band program.